 Views of the Ark in space are severely limited, and the shot of the ship reversing direction to land on Zyra reveals its puppet on a string quality.
 A big disappointment for many viewers is the single shot depicting the actual astral collision.
 Everything we are and ever were is gone in an instant.
-The characters register no reaction to this at all, as if it didn’t matter — when an entire planet is blasted in Star Wars, even the unflappable Obi-Wan Kenobi feels an emotional disturbance.
+The characters register no reaction to this, as if it didn’t matter — when an entire planet is blasted in Star Wars, even the unflappable Obi-Wan Kenobi feels an emotional disturbance.
 Easy come, easy go?
 Don’t worry.
 A few minutes later the birth of some puppies gets a warm and welcome reaction from our Space Arkians.

-The Arkians appear to have no plan at all as to how to safely land their super-cool Space Ark on Zyra.
+The space refugees appear to have no plan at all as to how to safely land their super-cool Space Ark on Zyra.
 Aerial glimpses of the terrain show only ice and dense clouds for hundreds of miles, and a crash landing is accomplished on a convenient field of mountain snow.
 A woman passenger squeaks out “We’re HEERE!”, as might Minnie Mouse on arrival at Disneyland.
 Audiences groan when the cocksure pilot David Randall throws open the airlock without first testing the atmosphere because, “It’s the only place we can go!”
 Even if the whole planet has wonderful oxygen-rich air, who’s to say they haven’t landed in a rare pocket of methane-ammonia?

 When the hatch is opened we see only a bit of snow.
 The view revealed is a verdant paradise.
 On the horizon is an inspirational sunset.
-Pal had envisioned a final vista combining a 3-D miniature and mattes, like one of the planet-scapes seen in the beginning of War of the Worlds.
+Pal had envisioned a vista combining a 3-D miniature and mattes, like one of the planet-scapes seen in the beginning of War of the Worlds.
 But the finished movie instead ends with an obvious painting, a stylized cartoon-scape.
 It’s attractive, but artificial in the extreme.

 The consensus is that George Pal held a preview screening of When Worlds Collide with a few temporary shots as place-holders for incomplete effects.
 There’s a basic lesson in special effects: never show producers a shot if you don’t want them to approve it and make you live with it forever.
 Paramount deemed the film ‘good enough’ and finished it as presented, temporary shots as well.
-The fact that the artist added giant architectural pyramids to the final shot shows that the painting wasn’t intended for final use — the idea of a sequel had been abandoned early on.
+The fact that the artist added giant architectural pyramids shows that the painting wasn’t intended for final use — the idea of a sequel had been abandoned early on.
 The finished shot only pans across the second half of a very long painting. (only the 2nd half is shown below ↓ ) The first half has much more snow, and the mountains more closely match those where the spaceship came to a halt.

 The pyramids are really tantalizing.
 The movie stops just when an even more spectacular sci-fi epic ought to begin.
 It’s a bit like the finale of Fox’s Tyrone Power epic Captain from Castile, which ends abruptly just as the Conquistadores finally see the halls of Moctezuma.
 The idyllic mood at When Worlds Collide’s finale carries a hint of pre-war romantic whimsy.
 Composer Leith Stevens’ music track abets this fanciful, romantic tone.
-When Tony Drake rather unbelievably sacrifices his own romantic happiness to arrange Joyce and David’s reconciliation on the rocket launch pad, we hear a bit of wistful music for Tony to whistle as he walks away, hands in his pockets.
+When Tony Drake sacrifices his happiness to arrange Joyce and David’s reconciliation on the rocket launch pad, we hear a bit of wistful music for Tony to whistle as he walks away, hands in his pockets.
 The movie plays as if it were made in 1938, not 1951.